 How to Buy the Right Camera

-This report lays out everything you need to know about different types of cameras and the pros and cons that go along with each.
-It also answers frequent questions we get from our readers like…
+This camera buying guide lays out everything you need to know about different types of cameras and the pros and cons that go along with each.
+It also answers frequent questions we get from our readers like:

 “What does SLR stand for?”

 “How many megapixels do I need?”

 “Nikon, Canon… or what about this camera that’s on sale?”